cloudbonus/blog/README.md

 ## To-Do

 - [ ] Refactor the code.
+- [ ] Make the state machine operate at its full potential.
 - [ ] Migrate to Spring Boot and Spring Data JPA.
 - [ ] Fix bugs (I'm sure they exist).